MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-5180-database-engine-error.md

 ## Explanation

-A query or operation may fail with an error 5180 when an invalid file ID is referenced by the SQL Server Engine.
+A query or operation may fail with an error 5180 when an invalid file ID is referenced by the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Engine.
 This is an example:

 > Msg 5180, Level 22, State 1, Line 1
 Could not open File Control Bank (FCB) for invalid file ID %d in database '%.*ls'.
 Verify the file location.
 Execute DBCC CHECKDB.

 Since the error is raised with severity 22, the user's session will be disconnected.
-This error message is written into the SQL Server Error Log and the Windows Application Event Log with EventID = 5180.
+This error message is written into the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Error Log and the Windows Application Event Log with EventID = 5180.

 ## Possible causes

-The SQL Server Engine references a file ID in many different situations mostly when referencing a page ID (since the file ID is the first portion of the page ID).
+The [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Engine references a file ID in many different situations mostly when referencing a page ID (since the file ID is the first portion of the page ID).
 If for any reason, the file ID being referenced is < 0 or is not a valid file ID in a database (per the valid file IDs listed in system catalog views such as sys.database_files), then a 5180 error can be encountered.

 One possible cause is that a stored file ID is not valid.
 Since the forwarded record in a row references another page, when that page is accessed and the file ID is invalid, a 5180 error could be encountered.
 This condition would be a database corruption error on the page with the forwarded record.
 (In this example, DBCC CHECKDB would report Msg 8993).

 Another example is an invalid file ID as part of a page ID as stored in the page header for a next or prev page ID.
 This field is used to link a series of pages such as in a clustered index.
 If the file ID is invalid for the prev or next page, when the engine must reference this to traverse to the next or previous page, a 5180 error can be encountered.
 (In this example, DBCC CHECKDB reports Msg 8981).

-If the problem is not an invalid file ID due to a corrupted stored page ID, then the problem may be within the SQL Server Engine.
+If the problem is not an invalid file ID due to a corrupted stored page ID, then the problem may be within the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Engine.

 ## User action